lidiya-georgieva/hangman/README.txt

-Hangman game written in python for a course in FMI
+Hangman game written in python for a course in FMI(with bulgarian words only)